Sourabh-Kishore-Sharma/score_predict/README.md

 # score_predict_tsf
 This supervised regression model will predict percentage of a student based on the number of hours studied.
-This repo is written in Python3 and uses libraries pandas,numpy,matplotlib and sklearn.
+This is a simple regression model that contains two variables i.e Percentage & Hours studied.